p-ship-it/p-ship-it/README.md

 - 🌱 I’m currently working on different projects
 - 👯 I’m looking to collaborate on Projects and Group Works
 - 🤔 I’m looking for help with Cloud
-- 💬 Ask me about Aliens (I think they do exist 🤔)
+- 💬 Ask me about Extraterristial Life
 - ⚡ Fun fact: UFOs and aliens that have been spotted might be the future selfs of humans -->